-Community Integrated Care were proud to welcome financial journalist, blogger and money expert, Andy Webb, to our charity’s company-wide webinar this morning (Wednesday 6th April) to provide money saving advice direct to our colleagues, in light of the current cost of living crisis.
+Community Integrated Care were proud to welcome financial journalist, blogger and money expert, Andy Webb, to our charity’s company-wide webinar in April to provide money saving advice directly to our colleagues.

-With increases in energy, fuel and consumer goods already sweeping the UK, and with further inflation on the horizon, the event offered helpful guidance and money saving tips for colleagues grappling with the rising cost of living.
+With increases in energy, fuel and consumer goods already sweeping the UK, and with further inflation on the horizon, the event offered helpful guidance and money saving tips for colleagues grappling with rising costs of living.

 Regularly featuring across broadcast media, and with columns in both the Metro and Reader’s Digest, Andy provides money saving advice to millions of people across the UK through his website Be Clever with Your Cash, podcast and YouTube channel.

-Today’s exclusive webinar was broadcast to our colleagues, located across the UK, from our frontline Support Workers to support function teams.
-Colleagues were invited to submit their questions and concerns ahead of the webinar, for Andy’s advice on specific areas of concern that really matter to them.
+The exclusive webinar was broadcast to our colleagues, from our frontline Support Workers to support function teams, right across the UK.
+They were invited to submit their questions and concerns ahead of the webinar, for Andy’s advice on specific areas of their life.

 He continued, “I hope that the session provided useful advice and helpful insights that people can not only take forward and apply to their own finances to make some really great savings, but can also share with their friends, family and the people they support too.”

 This isn’t the first initiative that our charity has taken to support colleagues amidst increased costs of living, with us recently announcing a £3 million investment in our workforce, seeing our frontline Support Workers receive £10 per hour in England and £11 per hour in Scotland from 1st April.

 The uplift, which is the second in six months, sees colleagues paid more than both the Government’s National Living Wage and the voluntary Real Living Wage, as recommended by the Living Wage Foundation.